Syrian Kurds hold local elections, press on with autonomy plans

-QAMISHLI, Syria (Reuters) - Kurdish-led authorities held local elections on Friday in the swathes of northern Syria they seized with U.S. help, pushing ahead with autonomy plans opposed by both Turkey and Damascus.
+QAMISHLI, Syria (Reuters) - Kurdish-led authorities held local elections on Friday in areas they control in northern Syria, pushing ahead with autonomy plans opposed by both the government of President Bashar al-Assad and by Turkey.

-Kurdish forces and their political allies now hold the largest part of Syria outside the control of President Bashar al-Assad’s government.
+Kurdish forces and their political allies now hold the largest part of Syria outside the grip of Assad’s government.
 They have captured vast territory from Islamic State with the support of U.S. arms, jets and ground advisers, although Washington opposes their autonomy drive.

 Kurdish leaders say their goal is to establish self-rule within Syria, not secession.
 But their influence has infuriated Ankara, which considers the Kurdish YPG militia to be an offshoot of the banned Kurdistan Workers’ Party (PKK) that has run a decades-long insurgency in Turkey.

 Assad has vowed to recover every inch of the country, as his territorial grip expanded rapidly over the past two years with help from Russia and Iran.
-Damascus has more forecefully asserted its claim to territory held by Kurdish-led forces in recent months.
+Damascus has more forcefully asserted its claim to territory held by Kurdish-led forces in recent months.

+The head of Syria’s delegation to U.N.-backed peace talks in Geneva, Bashar al-Ja‘afari, rejected the election, repudiating “any unilateral act that happens without coordination” with Damascus.

 Since Syria’s conflict began more than six years ago, the dominant Kurdish parties have been left out of international diplomacy in line with Turkish wishes.
 They were excluded again from U.N.-led peace talks which reconvened in Geneva this week.